kianannchan/Data-Anoymonous-and-Cleaning/README.md

 - [x] Predefined encrypted or removed keywords and load into the interface
 - [x] Prpgressive progress bar
 - [x] Encrypted columns values are reverable with the correct passphrase provided
+- [x] Dynamically predefine list by files

+#
+### Encryption Time Taken
+> It takes an average of 71s to complete encrypting 5 columns of 500,000 rows

 #
 ### Software Model